panieckonrad/ImageProcessing/ReadMe.txt

 2.Load a picture by clicking the load button.
 3.It is best to use the sample pictures chosen for every Lab (PicturesForAllLabs.zip).
-4.Choose the operation and click the arrow button
+4.Choose the operation and click the arrow button 5.Some operations require to use the slider for it to take effect.